-You can download Student Finance England’s useful booklet ‘Bridging the Gap: a guide to Disabled Students Allowances (DSAs) 2015 to 2016’ from the Gov.uk website here:
+You can download Student Finance England’s useful booklet ‘A guide to Disabled Students Allowances (DSAs) 2017 to 2018’ from the Gov.uk website here:

 Or you may find it helpful to visit the section on how to apply for the Disabled Students Allowance on: